Secular Equilibrium Assessment in a $\mathrm{CaWO}_4$ Target Crystal from the Dark Matter Experiment CRESST using Bayesian Likelihood Normalisation: Discussion of Fit Results

+The highest tension in EP can be seen in the high energy range with a difference of \SI{9.2}{\percent} in favour of the uncorrelated fit. \Cref{fig:high-comparison} shows a comparison between the two fits in the high energy range.

+Utilising the approximate Laplace integration method to obtain the evidence for each model, we get a Bayes factor~\cite{bayesFactors} of $>10^{10}$ in favour of the uncorrelated fit.
+However, it does not follow from this strong evidence against the SE fit that broken SE is prevalent.
+For example, an SE group's broad spectral templates are restricted by the group's peaky templates, while the unrestricted constituents can move independently (and unpenalised) such that broad, featureless spectra are able to compensate for contributions that are not yet implemented into the model.
+A penalty term on deviation from SE and the inclusion of more radioactive sources might have a large influence on the Bayes factor.
+This will be studied in future works.

-This discrepancy in fit results can be either explained through an insufficient geometric setup implementation, missing background components like additional cosmogenically activated nuclides, or broken SE\@.
+The deviation of both fits from the measured data can be either explained through an insufficient geometric setup implementation, missing background components like additional cosmogenically activated nuclides, or (partially) broken SE\@.
 While the first two options are currently under investigation, we focus now on laying foundations to study the latter option.

-This discrepancy in fit results can be either explained through an insufficient geometric setup implementation, missing background components like additional cosmogenically activated nuclides, or broken SE\@.
-While the first two options are currently under investigation, we focus now on laying foundations to study the latter option.

 For this, we compare the activities of SE groups from the SE fit with the activities of their constituting nuclides from the uncorrelated fit.
-We consider here only the IR components since the NER components have comparatively low contributions and not enough AER components were simulated in~\cite{abdelhameed2019geant4,abdelhameed2019err} to reconstruct their SE behaviour.
+We consider here only the IR components since the NER components have comparatively low contributions and not enough AER components were simulated in Ref.~\cite{abdelhameed2019geant4,abdelhameed2019err} to infer their SE behaviour.